 Be Involved in the Security Audit Process – Answers Matter

-Many of the companies that are sending out these information security assessments have thousands of third parties in which they are sending them to.
-As a result, they generally employ a red-flag model to have assessments of interest bubble to the top of the pack.
+Because of this, they generally employ a red-flag model to have assessments of interest bubble to the top of the pack.
 In reality, this model actually is not really valid in terms of the most security risk, but it is still what most companies do.

 Red-Flags Are Associated With How You Respond To Customer Security Audit